Ethnic groups of Argentina: Amerindians

 Regarding the indigenous peoples of Argentina, the Constitution of the Argentine nation in its article 17 says:

 Some provinces in Argentina have indigenous languages as official languages, for example the Corrientes Province has Guarani as an official language and the Jujuy Province has Quechua and Aymara as official languages.

-An interesting fact is that some of the fathers of Argentina's independence wanted that the new independent state to be governed by indigenous monarchy.
+Some of the fathers of Argentina's independence wanted that the new independent state to be governed by indigenous monarchy.
 The Inca plan of 1816 proposed that United Provinces of the Río de la Plata (Present Argentina) should be a monarchy, led by a descendant of the Inca.
 Juan Bautista Túpac Amaru (half-brother of Túpac Amaru II) was proposed as monarch.
 This proposal was supported by notable figures such as Manuel Belgrano, José de San Martín and Martín Miguel de Güemes.
 The Congress of Tucumán finally decided to reject the Inca's plan, creating instead a republican, centralist state.

 Mapuche

 The Mapuche (from the Mapudungún Mapuche autonym) are the largest indigenous people in the Southern Cone, inhabiting central and southern Chile and part of Argentina.

 Mapuche languages are spoken in Chile and Argentina.
 The two living branches are Huilliche and Mapudungun.
 Although not genetically related, lexical influence has been discerned from Quechua.
 Linguists estimate that only about 200,000 full-fluency speakers remain in Chile.
 The language receives only token support in the educational system.
 In recent years, it has started to be taught in rural schools of Bío-Bío, Araucanía and Los Lagos Regions.

 The Mapuche traditional economy is based on agriculture; their traditional social organization consists of extended families, under the direction of a lonko or chief.
 In times of war, the Mapuche would unite in larger groupings and elect a toki (meaning "axe" or "axe-bearer") to lead them.
 Mapuche material culture is known for its textiles and silverwork.